Welcome to TRIUMPHS!

 TRansforming Instruction in Undergraduate Mathematics via Primary Historical Sources

 Not finding what you want?
 Please let us know what topic you’re looking for and share any suggestions you have about primary sources that might be used to teach it.
 Or, consider writing a PSP of your own!
-In addition to providing mentoring support to authors and resources for disseminating completed projects, we may be able to provide an author stipend as well.
+The newly founded TRIUMPHS Society, a legacy of the TRIUMPHS grant, provides mentoring support and resources to authors as well as a venue for disseminating completed projects, research on their effects, and other related products through its peer-reviewed journal The Annals of the TRIUMPHS Society.